-4. A study found that children with light-colored eyes are likely to have parents with light-colored eyes.
-On this basis, can we say anything about whether the light eye color trait is dominant or recessive?
+4. A study found that children with light-coloured eyes are likely to have parents with light-coloured eyes.
+On this basis, can we say anything about whether the light eye colour trait is dominant or recessive?
 Why or why not?

-Knowledge of at least 3 generations is required for finding if an attribute is dominant or recessive.
+Knowledge of at least 3 generations is required to find if an attribute is dominant or recessive.
 Hence, it is not possible to identify if the given trait is dominant or recessive.